othelarian/nannig/README.md

 * init nanovg
 * use `ControlFlow::WaitUntil()` for input detection
 * show two rectangles with nanovg on the window (one, but it's enough)
+* launch a second window
+* make the classic window closing event a quick quit